senad-d/senad-d.github.io/_posts/2021-03-14-aws-managment.md

 tags: [aws, management]
 ---

-# AWS Management

--   Amazon CloudWatch: If you need to monitor the health of different resources, set alerts, gather metrics
+Amazon CloudWatch: If you need to monitor the health of different resources, set alerts, gather metrics

--   AWS CloudTrail: If you need to capture API calls being made across your AWS account
+AWS CloudTrail: If you need to capture API calls being made across your AWS account

--   AWS Config: If you need to monitor, manage, and assess the configurational state of your resources
+AWS Config: If you need to monitor, manage, and assess the configurational state of your resources

--   AWS Organizations: If you need to set up management and security controls across a multi AWS account level
+AWS Organizations: If you need to set up management and security controls across a multi AWS account level

--   VPC Flow Logs: If you need to capture network traffic at an interface, subnet or VPC level and review the logs in CloudWatch
+VPC Flow Logs: If you need to capture network traffic at an interface, subnet or VPC level and review the logs in CloudWatch

 ## CloudWatch